tavlab-iiitd/PhysioStack/README.md

 ### 🔹 4.4 Loading the Models in Python

-An example Jupyter notebook demonstrating how to load and use the pretrained TempoVital-RT models is provided in the repository:
+An example Jupyter notebook demonstrating how to load and use the pretrained PhysioStack models is provided in the repository:

-**`TempoVital-RT/notebooks/load_models.ipynb`**
+**`PhysioStack/notebooks/load_models.ipynb`**

 ---